-The Social Security Administration (SSA) has issued a new Ruling about evaluating disability cases involving primary headache disorder.
+The Social Security Administration (SSA) has issued policy guidance for evaluating adult disability cases that involve a diagnosis of COVID-19.

 SSA needs objective evidence from an acceptable medical source to establish the existence of a medically determinable impairment for COVID-19, including long terms effects of COVID-19.

 If a person as a medically determinable impairment of COVID-19, SSA must determine if the impairment is severe, and has lasted or is expected to last at least 12 months.
 SSA will not combine two unrelated medically determinable impairments to meet the 12 month requirement.
 However, if COVID-19 causes a new medically determinable impairment, or worsens an existing medically determinable impairment, SSA will consider there medically determinable impairments to be related.

 If a person recovers from COVID-19 with no residual symptoms, limitations or restrictions, COVID-19 will not meet the duration requirement.
 However, symptoms associated with COVID-19 that last for months or longer after recovery may meet the 12 month requirement when a person has long-term effects of COVID-19, one or more new medically determinable impairments caused by COVID-19, or any existing medically determinable impairment worsens because of COVID-19.
 SSA may need to project the severity if it is unclear whether the medically determinable impairment will resolve.

 Issues related to the COVID-19 pandemic, including eviction, medical facility closure, quarantine, job loss and insurance loss, may affect the ability to seek treatment.
 SSA should consider whether lack of treatment is because of these issues.